About Jill Khaleghi (she/her)

 Soprano/Belter, Gender-Affirming Vocal Coach, Music/Choir/Vocal Director

-Masters of Music Degree in Vocal Performance & Pedagogy from Arizona State University, with a concentration in teaching contemporary (popular) vocal techniques
+Masters of Music Degree in Vocal Performance from Arizona State University, with a concentration in Vocal Pedagogy for contemporary (popular) singing styles

-Neurodivergent Zebra with Ehlers-Danlos Syndrome (Hypermobile type), Mast Cell Activation Disorder, Fibromyalgia, Dystonia, and more!
+Neurodivergent Zebra with Ehlers-Danlos Syndrome (Hyper-mobile type), MCAS, Fibromyalgia, Functional Neurological Disorder (FND), and more!

 I’m pleased to announce that I’m accepting new students (ages 12+) to my online voice studio!
-I’ve worked with many different types of voices for over 20 years now, including: all ages (4-90), all skill levels (from true beginners to professionals), and in diverse settings (musical theatre, operas, choirs, bands, kids & teens classes, etc).
-I’m living my dream career!
+I’ve worked with many different types of voices for over 20 years now, including all ages (4-90), all skill levels (from true beginners to professionals), and in diverse settings (i.e. musical theater shows, operas, choirs, bands, kids & teens classes).

 A truly resonant sound will always be more comfortable to produce, directly resulting in a reduction of your overall physical effort.
-Matching your different physical sensations in your head and upper body (created via resonance) with your ability to body-map your vocal tract, gives a clearer picture of the many ways you can use your body as a vocalist.
-This approach will give you plenty of tools to choose from, in what I like to call “your singer’s toolkit.”
+Matching different physical sensations in your head and upper body (created via resonance) with your ability to body-map your vocal tract,

 And yes, there’s even a safe way to “scream,” aka distortions/rough effects!
 This includes vocal fry (the back part of the true folds), the rattle (arytenoid cartilages), the growl (epiglottis + arytenoid cartilages), the grunt (most of the vocal tract is involved), as well as the infamous false folds “scream” (false folds) – all without hurting yourself!
 It’s crucial to keep in mind that because these distorted sounds require other parts of the vocal tract to oscillate (repeatedly open-close to create sound) other than the true vocal folds.
 With multiple oscillations occurring at once throughout the vocal tract, these distortions really do require an advanced level of coordination, which in turn requires the proper guidance and feedback from a well-trained vocal coach.
 Always practice in very short segments.
 Just a few minutes at a time until your voice feels tired or uncomfortable, then immediately stop and wait until tomorrow before practicing again.